Striveworks/valor/docs/technical_concepts.md

 The API can be run without authentication (by default), or with authentication with a single global username and password.
 To set this up, set the following environment variables when running the back end:

 - Set the environment variables `VALOR_SECRET_KEY`, `VALOR_USERNAME`, and `VALOR_PASSWORD` manually (e.g., `export SECRET_KEY=<secret key>`)
-- Set these env variables in a file named `.env.auth`, and place that file in the `api` directory.
+- Set these environment variables in a file named `.env.auth`, and place that file in the `api` directory.
 An example of such a file would look like:

 ```
 VALOR_SECRET_KEY="secret key"